Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

 **Explanation:**

 Test activities, also known as the test process, involve various tasks and processes to ensure a software product meets the required quality standards.
-Understanding these phases is crucial for testers to know their contributions, involvement, and the deliverables expected from each phase.
 The artifacts produced during these activities are collectively known as testware.

 - **Artifacts:** These are individual pieces of documentation or tools created and used during the testing process.
 Examples include a single test case, a defect report, or a test plan.
 Each artifact serves a specific purpose and provides detailed information about a particular aspect of the testing process.